gvwilson/thirdbit/src/shapers-and-bots.md

 ## Skills

 Every character has **skills**.
 Some are automatic: for example, almost everyone can try to throw a rock.
-Others are not: trust me, nobody can play the oboe if they've never seen one before.
+Others are not: despite what some people seem to think, nobody can play the bagpipes on the first try.

 Just like features, skills have ratings.
 Positive ratings mean that characters are better than average. negative ratings mean that they find even simple tasks difficult.
 Some common skills are listed below, along with a character's initial rating:

-* If the initial rating is "None" the character has no initial ability and must rely on fluke rolls to do tasks.
+-   If the initial rating is "None" the character has no initial ability and must rely on fluke rolls to do tasks.

-* If a number is given, the character starts with that rating.
+-   If a number is given, the character starts with that rating.

-* If a feature is given, the character's initial rating in the skill is equal to their rating for that feature.
+-   If a feature is given, the character's initial rating in the skill is equal to their rating for that feature.
 For example, every character's initial rating for Brawling is equal to their Fitness.

-* If a formula is given, their initial rating is whatever the formula calculates.
+-   If a formula is given, their initial rating is whatever the formula calculates.
 For example, with Size -2 and Fitness +1, their initial rating for Acrobatics is +3, which is Fitness minus Size.
 (Being small is an advantage when doing flips and walking a tightrope.)

-* If a skill is shown in **bold**, it's worth writing down the character's rating even if they haven't improved it, since these skills are used so often in adventures.
+-   If a skill is shown in **bold**, it's worth writing down the character's rating even if they haven't improved it, since these skills are used so often in adventures.

 | Skill | Rating | Explanation |
 | :---- | :---- | :---- |